 In the past, doulas primarily attended out-of-hospital births.
 Today, doulas are becoming more common in all birth settings, even in major hospitals.
 According to one survey from 2012, Six percent of women reported doula care during birth.
 Women supported by doulas had lower odds of a cesarean.

 There are doulas that specialize in every type of birth, from home birth to a planned cesarean at a hospital.
 Any birth could benefit from the inclusion of a doula.
 The primary responsibility of a doula is to you as their client.
 Any organization that certifies doulas has codes of conduct and ethics that doulas need to uphold.
-If you independently hire a doula, they serve you, not the hospital or birth center, and not your doctor or midwife.
+If you hire a doula independently, they serve you, not the hospital, birth center, doctor, or midwife.
 They will need to communicate with other providers and navigate procedures and protocols where you give birth, but their only obligation is to you.

 In addition to being physical and emotional support, they can also assist with sharing education and information, ensuring you have the information you need for true informed consent, and advocating for you, your partner, and your baby.
-Doulas don’t have competing interests from hospitals or birth centers.
+Doulas don’t have competing interests with hospitals or birth centers.
 Their only focus is you.
 The value of a doula goes beyond being by your side at birth.
-They are a trusted member of your team throughout your pregnancy and after your baby is born.
+They are a trusted team member throughout your pregnancy and after your baby is born.

-If you know you have a cesarean birth discuss what that looks like with your doula and find out if and when they can be present to support you and your partner.
-Many hospitals will only allow one person, usually your partner, to be present during the cesarean surgery.
-A doula can still be there to support you and your family before and after the surgery.
+If you plan a cesarean birth, discuss what that looks like with your doula and determine if and when they can support you and your partner.
+Many hospitals only allow one person, usually your partner, to be present during the cesarean surgery.
+A doula can still support you and your family before and after the surgery.

-If you are planning to have your baby at home or in a birth center, your midwife may not be able to transfer with you if you transfer to a hospital.
-The majority of doulas will accompany you and your partner to a hospital.
+If you plan to have your baby at home or in a birth center, your midwife may not be able to transfer with you if you transfer to a hospital.
+Most doulas will accompany you and your partner for a planned hospital birth.
 Having a doula can ensure that you receive continuous support, even if your birth plans change.

 Can Your Partner Act as Your Doula?

-A doula is bringing a lot of training, knowledge, and experience to your birth.
+A doula brings a lot of training, knowledge, and experience to your birth.
 One of the many roles of your doula is to support your partner in the role you want them in during labor and birth.
 A doula does not replace your partner as your primary support during labor.
 They will offer support and encouragement for your partner to fulfill the role they want in your labor.
-A doula is taking care of the little details like making sure you are staying hydrated and making sure other members of your birth team are respecting your preferences.
-When all those things are taken care of, it frees up your partner to be by your side and support you in the way you need them.
-If you do not have a partner to be by your side during birth, a doula can be an invaluable addition to your birth team.
+A doula takes care of the little details, like ensuring you are staying hydrated and making sure other members of your birth team respect your preferences.
+When all those things are taken care of, it frees your partner to be by your side and support you how you need them.
+A doula can be an invaluable addition to your birth team if you do not have a partner to be by your side during birth.

 Finding a Doula

-The first step you should take in exploring options for doulas is to ask for recommendations.
-Check with your doctor or midwife, hospital, or birth center for recommendations.
+The first step in exploring options for doulas is to ask for recommendations.
+Check with your doctor, midwife, hospital, or birth center for recommendations.
 Ask friends or family who have used doulas if they would recommend their doula.

 Questions to Ask

-Once you have a list of prospective doulas to reach out to contact them to find out more, the first question is likely if they have availability around your due date.
+Once you have a list of prospective doulas, contact them to find out more.
+The first question is likely if they have availability around your due date.
 From there, you can ask any question you feel would help determine if they are the right fit.
-Generally, you want a doula whose philosophy matches yours and who can support you in the birth you want, in the setting you are planning to give birth.
+Generally, you want a doula whose philosophy matches yours and who can support you in the birth you want in the setting you are planning to give birth.
 A fundamental question to start could be: I am planning a hospital birth with an epidural.
 Is that something you can support?
-Or, I am planning a non-medicated birth with a midwife at my home.
+Or, I am planning a non-medicated birth with a midwife at home.
 Is that something you have experience with?
 Here are some additional questions you may want to ask: